-Applicants who have graduated from a Bible college or possess an equivalent biblical studies degree, and who enroll in the Master of Arts in Biblical Studies (MABS) program may be eligible for up to 12 units of advanced standing and students who enroll in the Master of Divinity (M.Div.) program may be eligible for a maximum of 24 units of advanced standing, based on courses taken at the undergraduate level.
+Applicants who have graduated from a Bible college with a degree in Bible or biblical studies, or possess an equivalent biblical studies degree, and who enroll in the Master of Arts in Biblical Studies (MABS) program may be eligible for up to 12 units of advanced standing and students who enroll in the Master of Divinity (M.Div.) program may be eligible for a maximum of 24 units of advanced standing, based on courses taken at the undergraduate level.
 Successfully completed courses comparable to the 500-level courses in the M.A. or M.Div. programs at Grace may receive advanced standing.
-Courses for which advanced standing is sought must be equivalent in both content and theological viewpoint to courses taught at Grace, and must have received a grade of B (3.0) or better.
+Courses for which advanced standing is sought must be equivalent in both content and theological viewpoint to courses taught at Grace, and must have been earned with a grade of B (3.0) or better.